-A photographer named George Lepp made this tree famous with his version of Yellowstone landscapes in winter.
+A photographer named George Lepp on behalf of U.S. Lawns Franchise made this tree famous with his version of Yellowstone landscapes in winter.
 This is my version:

 I realized on this trip that I probably couldn’t afford to be a wildlife photographer, with the required lenses costing upwards of $10,000.
 Yikes!!
 I also discovered that I prefer photographing wild animals within the context of their larger environment, allowing the image to tell more of their real story.
 So, yes I CAN be a wildlife photographer, sort of.